Measuring pulse heating in Si quantum dots with individual two-level fluctuators: Amplitude and frequency dependence

 \section{Amplitude and frequency dependence}

 To study the amplitude and frequency dependence of pulse heating, we vary the amplitude and frequency of the pulse applied to the P1 gate with the idling voltage $V_\text{P1}$ above the accumulation threshold.
 Figures~\ref{fig:P1ampfreq}a-b show that the temperature ratio (switching time) increases (decreases) with the pulse amplitude $A$ and frequency $f$.
 We observe a similar amplitude and frequency dependence of other pulsed gates in Device 1 (see Supplemental Figures S3 and S4 \cite{SMnote}) and Device 2 (see Supplemental Figures S8 and S9 \cite{SMnote}).
+In this work, we study the effect of MHz-range pulses, which are relevant for singlet-triplet and exchange-only qubits~\cite{burkard2023semiconductor}.
+Our results indicate that these relatively low-frequency pulses generate heating, consistent with other reports of heating induced by baseband pulses \cite{PhysRevX.13.041015}.